Vietnam.vn - Nền tảng quảng bá Việt Nam

 The tunnel branches mark the heroic

-In particular, in Thach Tan village, the tunnels started from the ancient Thach Tan communal house, which is over 300 years old.
+In particular, in Thach Tan village, the tunnels started from the ancient Thach Tan communal house, which is more than 300 years old.
 Under the communal house is a first aid bunker and a food storage bunker.
 The ancient communal house is not only a place for spiritual activities of the people but also an important revolutionary base, a witness to extraordinary historical events.

-In 1968, the enemy suspected that this place was the center of the revolution, so they sent four tanks to break the wall and then tied chains to the pillars of the communal house to pull it down.
+In 1968, the enemy suspected that this place was the center of the revolution, so they sent four tanks to destroy the wall and then tied chains to the pillars of the communal house to pull it down.
 But the strange thing that happened was that all four chains wrapped around the pillars of the communal house were broken.
 The communal house stood firm amidst bombs and bullets, as a testament to the steadfastness of the land and people here.
 “The extraordinary solidity of the communal house further increased the faith and spiritual strength of our army and people.
-To this day, on the pillars of the communal house, there are still bullet marks and traces of chains.
+To this day, on the pillars of the communal house there are still bullet marks and traces of chains.
 It is not only a historical relic, but also a symbol of an indomitable spirit,” Mr. Ta emphasized.

 Today, Ky Anh tunnels have been recognized as a national historical relic.
 However, due to war and erosion over time, many sections have been degraded.
 The local government, the Department of Culture and the people are making efforts to restore and preserve this place to become a destination for traditional education and historical tourism for future generations.